Fixed interest securities – gilts and corporate bonds

 - Debt securities

-Fixed interest securities may be suitable as part of a mix with other types of investment, in order to adjust the overall amount of risk you are taking.
+Fixed interest securities might be suitable as part of a mix with other types of investment, in order to adjust the overall amount of risk you’re taking.

 - Investing in gilts is generally considered to be less risky than shares.
-There may be more risk with corporate bonds, though they are generally still considered less risky than shares.
+There might be more risk with corporate bonds, though they are generally still considered less risky than shares.

 If you don’t understand a financial product get independent financial advice before you buy.